genesiscommunitysuccess/docs/docs/03_server/06_state-machine/06_testing.md

 ## Integration testing

-As State Machine is another layer on Event Handler, so the test configuration is same as Event Handlers The Genesis Platform provides the `AbstractGenesisTestSupport` abstract class that enables end-to-end testing of specific areas of your application.
+As State Machine is another layer on Event Handler, the test configuration is same as for Event Handlers.

+The Genesis low-code platform provides the `AbstractGenesisTestSupport` abstract class that enables end-to-end testing of specific areas of your application.
 In this case, we want to ensure that we have a database, seeded with information, and that our Event Handler configuration is used to create our Event Handler.
-We also need to add the required packages, genesis home and separately set the "IS_SCRIPT" System Definition property to true (This is required as part of the Event Handler initialisation.).
+We also need to add the required packages, genesis home and separately set the `IS_SCRIPT` System Definition property to true (This is required as part of the Event Handler initialisation.).

 ```kotlin
 class EventHandlerTest : AbstractGenesisTestSupport<GenesisSet>(